 Unless you are hiking the entire Zion Narrows with a permit, this is a trail with no particular destination or view point that you have to see.
 It’s all beautiful.
 So, don’t feel pressure to cover a lot of ground before you turn around and come back.

 My six-year-old son hated the first half of our Narrows hike.
 He complained that the water was cold and he felt insecure in the river.
 He was anxious about the unknown challenges ahead.
-When we decided to stop and play by the rock, he was determined to remain unhappy for a few minutes, but then could not resist having a good time.
+When we decided to stop and play by the boulder, he was determined to remain unhappy for a few minutes, but then could not resist having a good time.